MilanFatschel/Kalman_Filter/README.md

-In this project a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+In this project a kalman filter is used to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower than the tolerance.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).